 2. Clicking Noises

+Can you hear termites?
 If you are hearing clicking noises that sound like they are coming from your walls you may be wondering what this is caused from.
-One of the easiest signs of termites is being able to hear them at work.
+Termite sounds are one of the easiest signs of termites at work.

 If the termites feel disrupted, they will often bang their heads on the wood or shake as a sign to the whole colony that a threat may be present.
+This may be heard as a scratching sound or rustling sound.
 The worker termites also make noise as they are munching away on the woodwork in your home.

 If you place your ear up against the wall and hear these little pests and their noisy eating habit this is a clear sign of termites in your home.